Last updated on May 23rd, 2023 at 06:43 am

 Liquid treatments are usually easy to find and are more affordable than other options.
-However, carrying around a bulky and heavy bottle of liquid may not be ideal to every RVer, and these liquid chemicals are often harmful to skin and eyes.
+However, carrying around a bulky and heavy bottle of liquid may not be ideal for every RVer, and these liquid chemicals are often harmful to the skin and eyes.

 Just like black tank treatments, tank sensor cleaners can be found in powder form.
 These packets are similar to the liquid treatments, in that you dump a specific amount of powder into the water of your holding tank and allow it to sit for some time.